maehw/ms-teams-hand-detector/README.md

 ## What is this?

-The Python script in this repository detects when meeting participants in Microsoft Teams meetings raise or lower their virtual hand.
+The Python script in this repository detects when meeting participants in Microsoft Teams meetings raise or lower their virtual hand - and takes action to give it more emphasis in the real world.
 Microsoft did not seem to provide an application programming interface (API) ([Microsoft Q&A: Is there a way to detect raised hand during an online meeting using API](https://docs.microsoft.com/en-us/answers/questions/173770/is-there-a-way-to-detect-raised-hand-during-an-onl.html)), so this project has been started as a workaround.
 Related: [Microsoft Support: Raise your hand in a Teams meeting / See who has their hand raised](https://support.microsoft.com/en-us/office/raise-your-hand-in-a-teams-meeting-bb2dd8e1-e6bd-43a6-85cf-30822667b372).

-The detection result is output to the console (standard output).
+There are currently two versions of the Python script: a command-line based one (`cli.py`) and a GUI-based one (`gui.py`).
+In both cases the detection result is output (to the console via standard output or as a text label in the GUI).
 Additionally, a string can be sent to a serial device when a hand is raised or lowered.
 Currently only two state transitions cause those events: *no hand → first hand* and *at least one hand → no hand* (e.g. not also one hand → two hands).

 The device being connected to the serial can perform any reaction, e.g. play an animation, make a sound or move a stepper motor - but basically everything is possible.
 In my case I've used a micro:bit which does all three reactions.

-It should be easy to implement own actions/reactions to raised/lowered hands (the edge detection is already in use).
+It should be easy to connect different hardware and to implement own actions/reactions to raised/lowered hands (the edge detection is already in use).

 It's originally meant for meetings that are "hybrid" - some people take part in presence, some only digitally/online (better wording is welcome; native speakers are welcome to suggest something else).
 This should allow online participants to become more visible by a group of participants in real-life.